wolram/VotoData/AGENTS.md

 # Website Reverse-Engineer Template

 ## What This Is
-A reusable template for reverse-engineering any website and rebuilding it as a faithful clone using Claude Code.
-The Next.js + shadcn/ui + Tailwind v4 base is pre-scaffolded — just run `/clone-website <url>`.
+A reusable template for reverse-engineering any website into a clean, modern Next.js codebase using AI coding agents.
+The Next.js + shadcn/ui + Tailwind v4 base is pre-scaffolded — just run `/clone-website <url1> [<url2> ...]`.

 ## Tech Stack
 - **Framework:** Next.js 16 (App Router, React 19, TypeScript strict)